-Assuming a favorable final outcome on our Montana rate review and PCCAM mechanism requests we anticipate continued improvements in our cash flows from operations.
-However, unfavorable results in our Montana rate review, and continued higher overall market prices, which could be further exacerbated by extreme weather events, could create additional costs with deferred recovery that would offset these anticipated cash flow improvements.
+With the adjusted PCCAM Base, we anticipate continued improvements in our cash flows from operations.
+However, continued higher overall market prices, which could be further exacerbated by extreme weather events, could create additional costs with deferred recovery that would offset these anticipated cash flow improvements.